Clamb94/XP_EHID/README.md

 Setup:
 1. Install EHID and EHID_XML_B737.
 Enter the license information you got from the EHID developers.
-1.1.
-You can confirm everything is working as expected by opening EHID from your task bar.
+	- You can confirm everything is working as expected by opening EHID from your task bar.
 It should show the panels connect to your PC.
-If it doesn't show any device connected, your license is probably not installed correctly.
-A restart of EHID might help.
+	- If it doesn't show any device connected, your license is probably not installed correctly.
+A restart of EHID might he
 2. Install ExtPlane and FlyWithLua
 3. Copy the .lua files from the "Scripts" folder to "...\X-Plane 11\Resources\plugins\FlyWithLua\Scripts"

-3.1 After this step, all switch guards in the virtual cockpit should open automatically.
-If this doesn't happen, there is probably something wrong with your FlyWithLua installation
+	- After this step, all switch guards in the virtual cockpit should open automatically.
+	- If this doesn't happen, there is probably something wrong with your FlyWithLua installation
 4. Run ExtPlane_EHID.exe

-4.1 You should see every input/output in the monitor.
+	- you should see every input/output in the monitor.